sgbaloch/EMSReact/README.md

 Objectives:

-In order to achieve the aims of this study, the following objectives are set:
+In order to achieve the aims of this study, the following objectives were set:

     1. Design an app which should contain different type of components that can be used to compare each framework.
     2. Setup the environment for both frameworks including the SDKs and IDEs.